The Universal Personalizer: Few-Shot Dysarthric Speech Recognition via Meta-Learning: Methodology

-Our default method uses random utterances from the speaker to be used as support examples.
-Inspired by machine translation work~\cite{agrawal2022context,garcia2023unreasonableeffectivenessfewshotlearning}, we explore if curating ICL examples using text-based methods improves the efficiency of meta-learned ASR models.
-First, we obtain sentence embeddings of transcripts, using the publicly available Universal Sentence Encoder model~\cite{universal_sentence_encoder_paper}.
-Based on these sentence embeddings, we compare the below sampling methods:
+Our default approach utilizes random utterances from the target speaker as support examples.
+Inspired by machine translation work~\cite{agrawal2022context,garcia2023unreasonableeffectivenessfewshotlearning}, we explore if curating ICL examples influences ICL performance.
+We investigate three categories of curation strategies to optimize this selection:

-\begin{enumerate}[wide] \item \textbf{Random}: Sample random utterances from the same user as support examples (default). \item \textbf{Diversity (Centroid)}: Builds clusters based on transcript sentence embeddings.
-For 5-shot, uses 5 cluster centroids as the representative ICL examples for the user to provide diverse phonetic and lexical range. \item \textbf{Sorted by Uncertainty}: Uses active learning concepts to select challenging utterances as ICL examples.
-Performs 0-shot evaluation, then selects utterances with the highest WER. \item \textbf{Sorted by Similarity}: Finds utterances most textually similar to the current query by computing cosine similarity between sentence embeddings, then selects those with the highest similarity.
-We include this method as an oracle experiment.
-Since it requires the query's transcript, it is not viable for real-world deployment.
-Its purpose is to demonstrate the potential upper bound of curation, motivating future work into practical alternatives like acoustic embedding similarity. \end{enumerate}